practicalli/spacemacs/install-spacemacs/enhance-clojure-experience.md

 >
 > Trying to use packages-list-packages to install packages directly is simply ignored by Spacemacs.
 See how to [configure a package without a layer](http://spacemacs.org/doc/DOCUMENTATION.html#without-a-layer) in the Spacemacs documentation.
 >
-> The Spacemacs menu system use a nemonic system for organising its menus and commands.
+> The Spacemacs menu system use a mnemonic system for organising its menus and commands.
 So to access a menu of file related commands, you press `SPC f` and for a menu of buffer commands you would use `SPC b`.
 >
 > The keybindings to open the **file** of the **emacs** **dotfile** (.spacemacs) are therefore: `SPC f e d`